 Special education costs for tuition, transportation, and services are typically covered by the sending district, with eligible costs reimbursed through the excess cost grant.
 Districts are reimbursed for expenses exceeding 4.5 times the prior year's per-pupil expenditure for district-initiated placements, while state-initiated placements are fully reimbursed for costs beyond the per-pupil rate.
-The state sets a reimbursement cap, currently at 68.5%, with payments made in February and May.
+The state sets a reimbursement cap with payments made in February and May.
+One of our biggest challenges is the inadequacy and variability of the reimbursement cap.

-The amount of revenue FPS anticipates has been declining due to a cap on the Excess Cost reimursement at the state level.
+The amount of revenue FPS anticipates has been declining due to a cap on the Excess Cost reimbursement at the state level.
 The cost of tuition has also increased significantly over time.
 We project the net cost of placement and settlements to be \$9.6 million in Fiscal Year 2025-26.